The Virtual Armchair General

 By Joseph Hefter

-2008 marks the 50th Anniversary of a publishing milestone, and the 160th Anniversary of the end of the Mexican War, too.
+2008 marked the 50th Anniversary of a publishing milestone, and the 160th Anniversary of the end of the Mexican War, too.

-In 1958, historian and illustrator, Joseph Hefter and colleagues, self-published one of the classics of modern military history, El Soldado Mexicano, 1837-1847 .
-The only, printed edition quickly became the standard reference on the appearance and organization of the Mexican Army in the period of the Texas War of Independence through the Mexican- American War of 1846-48.
-Hardly a book written on these events does not cite Hefter's work, yet it became scarce and the surviving copies show the effects of time on their pulp pages and covers.
+In 1958, historian and illustrator, Joseph Hefter and colleagues, self-published one of the classics of modern military history, El Soldado Mexicano, 1837-1847.
+The only printed edition quickly became the standard reference on the appearance and organization of the Mexican Army in the period of the Texas War of Independence through the Mexican- American War of 1846-48.
+Hardly a book written on these events since 1958 does not cite Hefter's work, yet it became scarce and the surviving copies show the effects of time on their pulp pages and covers.

-After seeking advice, I have exercised due diligence in an attempt to establish who may have the Copyright to Hefter's work since his death 30 years ago.
-As a result, I decided to go ahead and return this remarkable work to the gaming and historical community in a new and updated edition.
+After seeking advice, I have exercised due diligence in an attempt to establish who may have the Copyright to Hefter's work since his death over 30 years ago.
+As a result, I have reclaimed the Copyrights and return this remarkable work to the gaming and historical community in a new and updated edition.

-Not merely a reprint, color quality has been restored to the eight original plates, plus seven more in b&w have now been "colorized" according to the text.
+Not merely a reprint, color quality has been restored to the eight original plates, plus seven more in b&w have now been "colorized" based on uniform data in the text, and all of which have been significantly increased in size.
 Four more Hefter plates from other publications round out the work.
 Further, three full color pages of Mexican Army Colors, Standards, Guidons, and Pennants (most never before seen in print) designed by Eric Cox add a dimension missing from the original work.
-A number of line drawings by Hefter have been provided by other sources for use in this new edition, as well as more photos and drawings of more uniform details and equipment.
+A number of line drawings by Hefter have been provided by other sources for use in this new edition, as well as extra photos and drawings of more uniform details and equipment.

-The Mexican Soldier is available for $40.00, plus postage
+The Mexican Soldier is now available for $35.00, via Amazon.

-The Mexican Soldier is also available on CD in PDF files for $25.00, plus postage
+The Mexican Soldier is also available as PDF files for $20.00, and will be sent free via E-mail.

 Return To Titles List

-With the full participation of Savage And Soldier past Editors Douglas Johnson, Milton Soong, and Richard Brooks, TVAG is proud to announce release of the Mahdist Wars Source Book.
+Originally released with the full participation of Savage And Soldier magazine past Editors Douglas Johnson, Milton Soong, and Richard Brooks, TVAG proudly published The Mahdist Wars Source Books.

-Each Volume measures 8.5" X 11" and has full color covers and comprises articles previously published over 20 years ago as the "Sudan Special."
-The MWSB expanded that 40 page pamphlet into some 270 pages of additional articles which first appeared in S&S over the years, plus specifically written new material.
-Errors of fact, typos, and other corrections reflecting new information developed since the original edition as well.
+Each Volume measures 8.5" x 11" and has full color covers and comprises articles previously published years ago as the "Sudan Special."
+The current and coming volumes of the new edition of the MWSB now expand the original 40 page pamphlet into over 300 pages of additional articles which first appeared in S&S over the years, plus specifically written new material.
+Errors of fact and corrections reflecting new information developed since the original edition have been retained as well.

-Large numbers of maps and tactical diagrams, detailed battle studies, and appendices providing information of every sort, make up the bulk of the book.
-Uniform, organizational and tactical data for the Egyptians, British, Italians, and Abyssinians are included as well as for the Ansar.
-Even the design of Mahdist Flags is covered, complete with full color examples by Eric Cox.
+The numbers of maps and tactical diagrams have all been expanded, while the detailed battle studies, and appendices providing information of every sort, also remain.
+Uniform, organizational and tactical data for the Egyptians, British, Italians, and Abyssinians are included as well as for the Ansar, as well as additional information on weapons.
+Naturally, the definitive section on Mahdist Flags researched by Douglass Johnson, and the color examples by Eric Cox, are still aboard.

-Finally, the complete Orders of Battle for the Sudan, from Hicks Pasha at Shaykan, to the death of the Khalifa Abdullahi at Um Diwaykarat, are provided from the Andrew Preziosi Collection.
+Finally, the complete Orders of Battle for the Sudan— from Hicks Pasha at Shaykan, to the death of the Khalifa Abdullahi at Um Diwaykarat—from the Andrew Preziosi Collection remain, but with illustrations of many of the key Generals & Officers now included.
 Full details of units, their strength, officers, and organization are now in one place for the first time.

 Return To Titles List